Frequently Asked Questions

 To claim the Federal Child Tax Credit, enter your qualifying children and other dependents on Form 1040, U.S. Individual Income Tax Return and attach a completed Schedule 8812, Credits for Qualifying Children and Other Dependents.

-First complete and file your federal income tax return with the Internal Revenue Service (IRS).
-Second, file your Colorado Individual Income Tax Return (DR 0104) using numbers from your federal return.
+First complete your federal income tax return.
+Then complete your Colorado Individual Income Tax Return (DR 0104) using information from your federal return.

 To claim the Colorado earned income tax credit (EITC), include with your Colorado return:

-• Individual Income Tax Credit Schedule (DR 0104CR).
-Claim the Colorado EITC is claimed on lines 3-6 or line 9; and
+- Individual Income Tax Credit Schedule (DR 0104CR) with lines 3-6 or line 9 completed; and

-To claim the Colorado child tax credit, include with your Colorado return:
+To claim the Colorado child tax credit and family affordability tax credit, include with your Colorado return:

-You can find more information on the Colorado income tax credits by visiting the web pages below.
+You can find more information on the following web pages:

 The following are free and easy ways to file your tax return: